Factbox: Potential bidders in Norway's first offshore wind tender

-Norway is holding its first tender for offshore wind farm licences later this year, attracting interest from a wide range of companies. read more
+OSLO (Reuters) - Norway is holding its first tender for offshore wind farm licences later this year, attracting interest from a wide range of companies.

 The government has earmarked two areas in the North Sea to accommodate up to 4.5 gigawatt (GW) of floating and bottom-fixed wind turbine capacity.